Samaleswari SC: History

 In January 2012 they were officially certified by the All India Football Federation to participate in the I-League 2nd Division.
 This move would begin a new chapter for Samaleswari Sporting Club as they would officially become professional.
 After the group stage Samaleswari finished fifth in group A and thus did not qualify for the next round.
+In the 2013 I-League 2nd Division, Samaleswari won once, drew once, and lost six times in eight matches, which saw them place second last in Group A.

+Samaleswari Sporting last participated at the state level in the Utkalika Cup in 2018.
+Since then they mostly participate in local tournaments and also operate as the football academy.